-Major shifts in government policy can change the investment environment.
+Major shifts in government policy can change the investment environment and affect siting decisions.
 For example, the 1953 Atoms for Peace Program radically shifted the American position from one of guarding all information and access to nuclear materials to one of greater openness.
 Indeed, to discourage proliferation, the US even reached an agreement (which later lapsed in 1988) to accept the waste from research reactors in twenty-eight nations.

-Regulation responds to new science.
-For example, the 1984 RCRA Amendments reflected studies showing hazardous waste generation amounted to more than three times more than previously believed and that even the state of the art double plastic liners used in Subtitle C landfills were eventually subject to leeching.
+Regulation also responds to new science.
+The 1984 RCRA Amendments reflected studies showing hazardous waste generation amounted to more than three times more than previously believed and that even the state of the art double plastic liners used in Subtitle C landfills were eventually subject to leeching.

 The regulatory regime is subject to swings in attitudes towards regulation.
 The past half-century has seen the rise and then virtual disappearance of price controls in the energy sector even as federal environmental regulation grew from almost negligible levels.
 In 1938, the Natural Gas Act regulated pipelines under the Federal Power Commission (and by the Federal Energy Regulatory Commission (FERC) after 1977).
-In 1978, the Natural Gas Policy Act began to deregulate wellhead prices and FERC Orders 436, 500, and 636 between 1985 and 1993 transformed the industry by deregulating pipeline transportation and allowing customers to buy gas directly.[15]
+In 1978, the Natural Gas Policy Act began to deregulate wellhead prices and FERC Orders 436, 500, and 636 issued between 1985 and 1993 transformed the industry by deregulating pipeline transportation and allowing customers to buy gas directly [22].

 Changing public attitudes and economic conditions can also bring dramatic changes.
-Optimism about the prospects of nuclear power led to three private facilities to reprocess nuclear fuel built at Barnwell, SC, Morris, IL, and West Valley, NY to supplement government facilities in Idaho, South Carolina and Washington.
+Optimism about the prospects of nuclear power led to three private facilities to reprocess nuclear fuel being built at Barnwell, SC, Morris, IL, and West Valley, NY to supplement government facilities in Idaho, South Carolina and Washington.
 Many expected that there would be a vigorous reprocessing program, but with the changed regulatory and public mood, all three facilities closed during the 1970s.

-Finally, a site involving even the faintest risk increasingly requires a myriad of permits from organizations including the Army Corps of Engineers, the Fish and Wildlife Service, the Environmental Protection Agency, state and local agencies regulating air and water quality, the oil and gas industry, and occupational health and safety.
+Finally, a site involving even minor risks increasingly requires a myriad of permits from organizations that can include the Army Corps of Engineers, the Fish and Wildlife Service, the

+Environmental Protection Agency, and state and local agencies regulating air and water quality, the oil and gas industry, and occupational health and safety.
 Each permit provides an opportunity for opponents of a project to voice their opposition and seek to delay a specific project if not derail it entirely.
-In addition, technical review revolves around satisfying state and federal bureaucrats, requiring extensive site characterization establishing management systems, plans for testing, monitoring, corrective action plans, and even post-closure management.
+In addition, technical review revolves around satisfying state and federal regulators by requiring extensive site characterization, establishing management systems, and introducing plans for testing, monitoring, corrective action plans, and post-closure management.
+While a significant source of delay, the intensive scrutiny substantially reduces the potential of serious negative or unanticipated incidents.